cuynu/vancedx/README.md

 -------------------------

 ## Attention
-- By using Vanced+ or share anything related to Vanced+ to YouTube, you are violating YouTube Terms of Service : [About Software in the Service](https://www.youtube.com/t/terms#8c38269fae)
+- By using Vanced+ or share anything related to Vanced+ to YouTube, you are violating YouTube Terms of Service : [About Software in the Service](https://www.youtube.com/t/terms#8c38269fae) !
-- Use at your own risk!
-I'm not responsible for anything happens to your Google account or your own YouTube channel when using Vanced+ as it not my responsibility.
+- Using at your own risk !
 - Do not upload anything related to Vanced+ to YouTube.
-Otherwise, your channel might be get suspended due to violating YouTube ToS!
+Otherwise, your channel might be get banned due to violating YouTube Term of Service mentioned above !

 ## Source code
 - Project source code are stored on seperate repository, not this vancedx repository.
-- As project are still placeholder and nothing been started, so for now, i'll kept the source code repository private until i finally code Vanced+
+- As project are still placeholder and nothing been started, so for now, i'll kept everything private except this repo and VancedxMicroG until i change my life and continue with implement Vanced+

 ## Frequently Asked Questions